kauevestena/deep_pavements_lite/README.md

 # Docker Setup

-first, buid:
+first, buid (remember to change the token):

     docker build --tag 'deep_pavements_lite' .

+To skip the precaching of weights, add `--build-arg TO_PRECACHE=false`

-then run (please note that the mounted host folder is a suggestion, you can change it, but "workspace/data" must be used):
+then run (please note that the mounted host folder is a suggestion, you can change it, but "workspace/data" must be used!):

+    MOUNT_FOLDER="$HOME/data/deep_pavements_lite"

+    mkdir -p $MOUNT_FOLDER

+    # don't forget to set the token!
+    echo "<YOUR MAPILLARY TOKEN>" > $MOUNT_FOLDER/mapillary_token

-    docker run --name running_d_p_l -v $HOME/data/deep_pavements_lite:/workspace/data --gpus all -it 'deep_pavements_lite'
+    docker run --name running_d_p_l -v $MOUNT_FOLDER:/workspace/data --gpus all -it 'deep_pavements_lite'

-(Or If you wanna use it inside VSCode, as a dev container, you can use the "devcontainer.json" at the .devcontainer folder)
+(Or If you wanna use it inside VSCode, as a dev container, you can use the "devcontainer.json" at the .devcontainer folder, but don't forget to create the token file!)